memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 ---
 title: Practical Zephyr - Kconfig (Part 2)
-description: Article series "Practical Zephyr", second part, covering the kernel configuration system Kconfig.
+description: Article series "Practical Zephyr", the second part covering the kernel configuration system Kconfig.
 author: lampacher
 tags: [zephyr, kconfig]
 ---

 <!-- excerpt start -->

 In this second article of the "Practical Zephyr" series, we'll explore the [kernel configuration system Kconfig](https://docs.zephyrproject.org/latest/build/kconfig/index.html#configuration-system-kconfig) by looking at the `printk` logging option in Zephyr.
-We won't explore the logging service as such in detail, but instead use it as an excuse to dive deep into [Kconfig](https://docs.zephyrproject.org/latest/build/kconfig/index.html#configuration-system-kconfig).
+We won't explore the logging service as such in detail but instead use it as an excuse to dive deep into [Kconfig](https://docs.zephyrproject.org/latest/build/kconfig/index.html#configuration-system-kconfig).
 Finally, we'll create our own little application-specific _Kconfig_ configuration.

 <!-- excerpt end -->